charlesvill/ObsidianVault/Foundations of C++.md

 vector<int> v = {5, 7,9, 4, 6, 8};
 ```
 - in order to grow the vector you can use the method push_back() in dot notation on the vector variable
+sorting a vector:
+- you can use the method .sort() to sort lexigraphically